 CITY SERVICES AND OPERATIONS

-All City facilities are now closed to the public.
-City employees will continue to satisfy requests for services by phone or through online services.
+All City facilities are open to the public.
 Following is a list of phone numbers for the departments.

 Community Development/Building (321) 773-4409